 Bonnie Allen has a unique perspective on cancer.

-In her role as senior executive administrative assistant at Willamette Valley Cancer Institute, Bonnie supports doctors and staff in treating patients.
-As a mother, daughter, sister and granddaughter, Bonnie’s watched the disease repeatedly touch the lives of the people closest to her.
+In her role as a senior executive administrative assistant at Willamette Valley Cancer Institute, Bonnie supports doctors and staff in treating patients.
+As a mother, daughter, sister, and granddaughter, Bonnie’s watched the disease repeatedly touch the lives of the people closest to her.

 “We have a lot of cancer in our family,” Bonnie says.
 “When it bites you personally, you stand up and pay attention.”
 She doesn’t mind sharing her story, but the first question she asks is, “Where do I start?”